uiztok/uiztok.github.io/README_LBF.md

 # How to edit this website

-Below a very short intro on how to modify the content of our new website, which is currently hosted at  [Github](https://uiztok.github.io).
+Below a very short intro on how to modify the content of our new website, which is now redirected from  [Github](https://uiztok.github.io) to our domain [lbf.ijs.si](https://lbf.ijs.si/)].

 Some of the pages use the content specified directly within the `.md` **files** in the `_pages` directory: